What are Numeral Adjectives?Numerals are adjectival words which are used to express the relation of number and quantity.

 Classification of Numerals

-The Cardinal Numerals (one, two, three, etc.) express number in its simplest form, and answer the question “how many?” as, one, two, three, four, and so on indefinitely.
+The Cardinal numerals (such as one, two, three, etc.) express number in its simplest form, and answer the question “how many?” as, one, two, three, four, and so on indefinitely.

 The word one is naturally singular.
 So, the rest are naturally plural.
 Cardinals are properly attributive; we may use them to express the repetition of a substance in space.